 Maybe it’s a painting for reflection — after all, white reflects all colors.

 “I think it’s art, and I’m sure the artist had a purpose behind having a blank or white canvas.
 I just look at it and wonder, ‘why?’”
+If you want to buy wall art for your home, you can take at wonderful options online.

 I didn’t think people would be so willing to stop and talk to me about this piece of art — music students are busy.
 The quotes above are from the morning of Jan.
 30, 2020, when I sat on the wooden window ledge on the ground floor of Hendrie Hall facing what seemed to be a blank white canvas.
 I asked each passerby to take a look at the painting.
 “What does it make you feel?”